seblammers/sebastianlammers.com/src/routes/posts/data-in-js-03/+page.md

 If you stick to *just letters*, you're fine.
 Technically, you could also go crazy and use something like `"I need some space":` as your `key:`, but you'll have other problems down the road then, like not being able to use the dot-notation to access your rows (`row.I need some space` will not work).

+## Closing
+You made it.
+What's going to be next?
+We  could learn about pulling in data from different sources (like from static files or APIs).
+Or we could look at more advanced data wrangling with the help of d3.array or tidy.js...